 In 1909, the Bureau of Engraving and Printing was having trouble with shrinkage of stamp paper.
-This shrinkage caused many stamps to have off-center perforations.
+Since the stamps were wet printed, they would shrink as the paper dried, causing irregular and “off center” perforations.
 Some were so badly misaligned they had to be discarded!
 Some estimates report that as many as 20% of these stamps were destroyed because of misplaced perforations.

 To try to limit the waste from paper shrinkage, the Bureau of Engraving and Printing tried adding various components to the normal stamp paper.
 In one such experiment, about 1/3 rag stock was added to the wood pulp in hopes of reducing the shrinkage.
 The rag stock may have contained a small amount of dye, to make it easier to differentiate between the new experimental stamps and the regular issued stamps of 1908-09.